coala/coala/docs/Developers/Newcomers_Guide.rst

     However those who are familiar with opensource can start with ``difficulty/low`` issues.

-    We highly encourage you to start reviewing other's ``difficulty/low`` or ``difficulty/newcomer`` issues after you complete your newcomer issue, as reviewing helps you to learn more about coala and python.
+    We highly encourage you to start `reviewing <https://coala.io/review>`__ other's issues after you complete your newcomer issue, as reviewing helps you to learn more about coala and python.

 .. note::